henley-regatta/adventofcode2020/README.md

   * `day2part1.py` - simplest way I could think to process on read.
 Does create JSON output for part2 though.
   * `day2part2.py` - would it surprise anyone to find I had off-by-one problems getting chars out?
 Relies on JSON from part1.
 Does get right answer

+  * `day3part1.py` - This one I'm actually fairly happy with, as a solution:

 ## grr peer pressure